hjson/hjson-go/README.md

 # Install

+Instructions for installing a pre-built **hjson-cli** tool can be found at https://hjson.github.io/users-bin.html

-Make sure you have a working Go environment.
+If you instead want to build locally, make sure you have a working Go environment.
 See the [install instructions](https://golang.org/doc/install.html).

 - In order to use Hjson from your own Go source code, just add an import line like the one here below.
 Before building your project, run `go mod tidy` in order to download the Hjson source files.
 The suffix `/v4` is required in the import path, unless you specifically want to use an older major version.
 ```go